Mortimer's Hole

 or the Black Prince.
 They faced each other across the chapel like the opposing

-tournament teams they were.1
+tournament teams they represented.1

 3. John of Gaunt,